n8stowell82/Sv02-Purge-Bucket/README.md

 # Assumptions
 The following gcode assumes a print temp of 215.
 You will want to change the lines in the extruder gcode that look like `M104 S216 ; Set temp to 216 (one degree over print temp)` to one degree more than whatever your print temp is.
 So if you print PLA at 200 you would change the following line from:

 `M104 S216 ; Set temp to 216 (one degree over print temp)`

 to:

 `M104 S216 ; Set temp to 201 (one degree over print temp)`

+> Note: make sure you apply this change to both extruders!!!!

 ## Create new printer profile